 To date more than 20 Rockland venues, have signed on to participate in Pies on Parade and the list is growing.
 Not to be outdone by inns and restaurants, a number of additional Rockland, ME businesses have signed on for the “Pie-rade” including the Maine Lighthouse Museum, Maine Audubon Puffin Project & FIORE Olive Oils & Vinegars.

 Proceeds from this event benefit the Area Interfaith Outreach Food Pantry.
 Over the past nine years, more than $100,000 has been donated from this event to help provide food for Midcoast families.

 While walking between venues helps to burn calories, All Aboard Trolley will provide trolley and limo service at designated stops, making it more efficient to hit as many pie stops as possible.
 Tour goers are encouraged to park at the Lincoln Street Center for the Arts, chosen for its central location, then walk or catch the trolley to restaurants or inns from there.

 Why go home pie-eyed at the end of the event?
 The Historic Inns of Rockland suggest a number of different Pie Tour survival tips, including a warning to not drive home under the influence of pie!
 The Historic Inns of Rockland have created a Pie Tour package which requires no designated pie tour driver.
-Join us in “Pie Town” to celebrate National Pie Day for a two night package (Friday/Saturday or Saturday/Sunday) that includes two nights’ accommodations at any of the four Historic Inns of Rockland, daily breakfast and:
+Join us in “Pie Town” to celebrate National Pie Day for a two night package (Friday/Saturday or Saturday/Sunday) that includes two nights’ accommodations at any of the three Historic Inns of Rockland, daily breakfast and: